 Suppose you are watching the evening news on television.
 The newsreader reports that union wage demands are much higher this year because the workers anticipate an increase in the rate of inflation.
 Your flatmate says, "Inflation is a self-fulfilling prophecy.
 If workers think there are going to be higher prices, they demand higher wages.
 This increases the cost of production and firms raise their prices.
 Expecting higher prices simply causes higher prices."

-1. Is this true in the short run?
+- 1 Is this true in the short run?
+Explain. - If policymakers do nothing and allow the economy to adjust to the natural rate of output on its own, does expecting higher prices cause higher prices in the long run?
+Explain. - If policymakers accommodate the adverse supply shock, does the expectation of higher prices cause higher prices in the long run?
 Explain.

-2. If policymakers do nothing and allow the economy to adjust to the natural rate of output on its own, does expecting higher prices cause higher prices in the long run?
-Explain.

-3. If policymakers accommodate the adverse supply shock, does the expectation of higher prices cause higher prices in the long run?
-Explain.

 Suppose you are watching the news on television during a general election campaign.
-The opening report is a story about today's announcement that the Bank of England has raised interest rates by a quarter of a percent today to head off future inflation.
+The opening report is a story about today's announcement that the central bank has raised interest rates by a quarter of a percent today to head off future inflation.
 The report then moves to an interview with a politician from the governing party with a marginal constituency in an industrial area.
-She says, "The Consumer Price Index has not increased, yet the Bank of England is restricting growth in the economy, supposedly to fight inflation.
-My constituents will want to know why they are going to have to pay more for their mortgages, and why their jobs are being put at risk, and I don't have a good answer.
+She says, "The Consumer Price Index has not increased, yet the central bank is restricting growth in the economy, supposedly to fight inflation.
+My constituents will want to know why they are going to have to pay more for their loans and mortgages, and why their jobs are being put at risk, and I don't have a good answer.
 I think this is an outrage!"

-1. What interest rate did the Bank of England actually raise?

-2. State the Bank of England's policy in terms of the money supply.

-3. Why might the Bank of England raise interest rates before the CPI starts to rise?

-4. Use the politician's statement to explain why most economists believe that the central banks need to be independent of politics?
+- 1 What interest rate did the central bank actually raise? - 2 State the central bank's likely policy in terms of the money supply. - Why might the central bank raise interest rates before the CPI starts to rise? - 4 Use the politician's statement to explain why most economists believe that the central banks need to be independent of politics?

 Suppose a worldwide drought has reduced food production.
 Inflation has increased; unemployment has risen above the natural rate.
-Americans are frustrated with their government.
+Europeans are frustrated with their government.
 Your flatmate says, "This economic mess has got to be the government's fault.
 A year ago, both inflation and unemployment were lower.
 We need to vote in a new government that knows how to get rid of this inflation and unemployment."